 Rosine is a tiny town located in the state of Kentucky.
 With a population of 110 people and just one neighborhood, Rosine is the 403rd largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Rosine is generally considered to be a blue-collar town.
-64.15% of the Rosine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Rosine, you'll notice that it is more blue-collar than most other communities in America.
+64.15% of Rosine’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Rosine is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Rosine who work in healthcare (15.09%), teaching (15.09%), and healthcare suport services (5.66%).

 The overall crime rate in Rosine is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.